Local Causal Discovery for Statistically Efficient Causal Inference: EMPIRICAL EVALUATION

-\paragraph{Realistic data.} We also evaluate all baselines on realistic data generated according to the MAGIC-NIAB network and ANDES network from bnlearn \citep{scutari2010bnlearn} with ground truth graphs shown in \Cref{app:real_networks}.
-Similarly to the fully synthetic setting, we sample the target pairs such that one is an explicit ancestor of the other.
-For MAGIC-NIAB ($n_{\mathbf{V}}=44$ and $\overline{d}=3$) we simulate linear Gaussian data AND run each algorithm using Fisher-Z tests with significance level $\alpha = 0.01$.
-For ANDES ($n_{\mathbf{V}}=223$ and $\overline{d}=3.03$) we generate binary data as described in \Cref{sec:andes} and use $G^2$ tests.
+\paragraph{Realistic data.} We evaluate all baselines on realistic data generated according to the MAGIC-NIAB and ANDES networks from bnlearn \citep{scutari2010bnlearn} with ground truth graphs in \Cref{app:real_networks}.
+Similarly to the synthetic setting, we sample target pairs such that one is an explicit ancestor of the other.
+For MAGIC-NIAB ($n_{\mathbf{V}}=44$ and $\overline{d}=3$) we simulate linear Gaussian data and use Fisher-Z tests with significance level $\alpha = 0.01$.
+For ANDES ($n_{\mathbf{V}}=223$ and $\overline{d}=3.03$) we generate binary data and use $G^2$ tests.

 \paragraph{Metrics.} We compare methods over three metrics: number of CI tests (which is a hardware and implementation independent measure of computational efficiency), F1 score on the optimal adjustment sets and the intervention distance.
 If both the output of an algorithm and the true CPDAG indicates that the optimal adjustment set does not exist, then we consider the F1 score to be 1.
 If the output of an algorithm and the true CPDAG does not agree whether the optimal adjustment set should exist, then we consider the F1 score to be 0.
 For MB-by-MB$^+$, LDECC$^+$ and LDP$^+$ we use the highest F1 score reached by the adjustment sets they return.
 As the recovered adjustment sets should be ultimately used for causal effect estimation, we also report the intervention distance \citep{schubert2025snap}, defined for a single target pair as